sthagen/cyclonedx-lint/docs/index.md

 ## Primary Source repository

 The main source of `cyclonedx-lint` is on a mountain in central Switzerland.
 We use distributed version control (git).
+There is no central hub.
-No central hub.
-Each clone can become a new source for the benefit of all.
+Every clone can become a new source for the benefit of all.
 The preferred public clones of `cyclonedx-lint` are:

 * [on codeberg](https://codeberg.org/sthagen/cyclonedx-lint) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.